IBM/Hybrid-Cloud-Applications-and-Services/README.md

 	![try it out](images/try-it-out.png)

-# 3. Create a Tunnel to expose your On-promise APIs
+# 3. Create a secure tunnel to connect to Public Cloud

-In this step, we will use the secure gateway as our tunnel to expose our APIs to the cloud host.
-At the end of this step, you should able to access and call your localhost APIs on any device via cloud host.
+In this step, we will use the secure gateway as our tunnel to expose our application to the public cloud host.
+At the end of this step, you should able to access and call your local application APIs on any device on internet via public cloud host

 1. First, create your [secure gateway service](https://console.ng.bluemix.net/catalog/services/secure-gateway?taxonomyNavigation=apis) from bluemix.